borsna/daget/README.md

 # 🗃️ DaGet

-Simple utility script to download datasets from data respositories.
+Simple utility to download datasets from data respositories.

 ⚠️ __script is in early development and needs testing__ ⚠️